NI Protocol: DUP snubs second north-south meeting in days

 - Published

-Another North-South Ministerial Council (NSMC) meeting has been cancelled over a DUP boycott.
+Another North-South Ministerial Council (NSMC) meeting has been cancelled over a Democratic Unionist Party (DUP) boycott.

-DUP Junior Minister Gary Middleton was due to take part in Friday's meeting with Sinn Féin Communities Minister Deirdre Hargey but he did not take part.
+DUP Junior Minister Gary Middleton was to take part in Friday's meeting with Sinn Féin Communities Minister Deirdre Hargey but he did not take part.

 His party is boycotting the meetings as part of its protest against the Northern Ireland Protocol.